MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 A web application scanner explores a web application by crawling through its web pages and examines it for security vulnerabilities.
 This crawl involves the automatic generation of malicious inputs and evaluation of the application's responses.
 Critically, web application scanning must cover/support the following:

 - Catalogs all web apps in your network, including new and unknown ones, and scales from a handful of apps to thousands.
-- Deep scanning for software versions, SOAP and REST API services and API's used by mobile devices.
+- Deep scanning for software versions, SOAP and REST API services and APIs used by mobile devices.
 - Insertion of security primitives into application development and deployment in DevOps environments.
-These work with the crawler.
+These primitives work with the crawler.
 - Malware detection.

 ## 2.11 Check Included Software Components

 **Summary**

-C++ code should be handled the same as other programming languages, and checks should be supported by any Software Composition Analysis (SCA) and Origin Analysis (OA) tooling adopted by your company.
+Handle your C++ code the same as code written in other programming languages, and apply any Software Composition Analysis (SCA) and Origin Analysis (OA) tooling adopted by your company to your C++ code.
 Workflows and security scanning should be designed as part of CI/CD (continuous integration and continuous delivery) systems.

 **Upstream defense**